DEICIDIA/Chess-Deep-RL/README.md

 - [ ] Organize and extract valuable information from the data set
 - [ ] Train the NN to evaluate the board
 - [ ] Use Monte-Carlo tree search
-- [ ] Train the engine with is own games
+- [ ] Train the agent with its own games
-- [ ] Use a NN to prune the tree ?
+- [ ] Use a NN to prune the search tree ?

 ## DATASET :